 - To add additional text, select the Text icon again to type in your second piece of text and repeat the above instructions.
 You can choose a different tattoo font if you want to create a contrast.

-- Click on Add a heading, Add a subheading, or Add a body text.
-Then type in your text and move the text box to the desired area on your image.
+- Now, click on Text in the left toolbar, select a heading size, and start typing.
+You can always change the font size later.
+Move the text box to the desired area on your image.
 You can also adjust the text box size by clicking and diagonally dragging the corners of the textbox.

-- Once your project is complete, click Share to post on social media or Download at the top right.
+- Once your project is complete, click Download in the top right to save your design.